Forward into the Past

-ne of the glories of classical music is the way it doesn’t just summon the sounds of the past — it helps recreate ancient worlds.
+One of the glories of classical music is the way it doesn’t just summon the sounds of the past — it helps recreate ancient worlds.
 A couple of April music events help history come alive through music and connect past and present.

 Every year, Eugene Vocal Arts (EVA) garbs some of the state’s top singers in Elizabethan finery, adds period props and performs Renaissance music in a salon setting that briefly conjures the eras in which it originated — minus the plagues, horrific sanitation and other historical inconveniences, of course.